Dangerous and menacing dogs

 Most injuries to children are inflicted on the head or face.
 Always supervise your dog around children.
 Children should be taught not to put their face close to a dog's mouth, and not to hug dogs tightly or tease them.
 Teach your children not to pat a strange dog, a dog which is tied up, a dog which has been left in a car, or a dog which is eating.

-- Dog attack or threatening dog report (343KB)
+- Dog attack or menacing dog report

 - NSW Office of Local Government: Declared dangerous and menacing dogs